-The Yellowstone National Park was created by the United States Congress and President Ulysses S. Grant on 1 of March of 1872.
-It is a national park located in the United States, mainly in the state of Wyoming, although it extends through Montana and Idaho.
+Yellowstone National Park was created by the United States Congress and President Ulysses S. Grant on March 1, 1872.
+Yellowstone is located in the United States, mainly in the state of Wyoming, although it extends through Montana and Idaho.
 Yellowstone, the first national park in the United States, is also widely considered the oldest national park in the world.

-It is located above the caldera of the largest volcano in America, very alive but without an eruption since 640 000 years ago.
+Yellowstone is located above the caldera of the largest volcano in America, very alive but without an eruption since 640 000 years ago.
 Because of that, it has numerous geothermal phenomena, especially the Old Faithful geyser, one of its most popular attractions.
-It is also famous for its diversity in fauna, due to the fact that for the last 150 years hunting of any kind has been prohibited for over 150 years.
+It is famous for its diversity in fauna, due to the fact that hunting of any kind has been prohibited for over 150 years.

-The Yellowstone Plateau volcanic field resulted from three volcanic eruptions that spanned for two million years.
+The Yellowstone Plateau volcanic field resulted from three volcanic eruptions that spanned two million years.

-The third cycle, that occurred 640,000 years ago, shifted to the Yellowstone Plateau and formed the caldera which is present today.
+The third cycle, which occurred 640,000 years ago, shifted to the Yellowstone Plateau and formed the caldera which is present today.

 In Yellowstone, traces of human presence have been found, dating back at least 11,000 years.
 In the 1950s, construction work on the Gardiner Post Office uncovered a projectile from the Clovis culture.